hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @Rapid-GTR_gitlab  You are welcome!

 [18:58:21](#16199819019950cyNcd:gitter.im) <rapid-gtr_gitlab-6069a6ad6da0373984793989>:
-@toomasv í ½í± Been to Lithuania and Latvia in 2009, before they were any McDonalds, and Finland about 45 years ago, but missed your neck of the woods, unfortunately!
+@toomasv ğŸ‘ Been to Lithuania and Latvia in 2009, before they were any McDonalds, and Finland about 45 years ago, but missed your neck of the woods, unfortunately!

 [20:01:31](#16199856919988jDaVV:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @Rapid-GTR_gitlab Also: